best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 ````

 The examples above document a simple module as part of an analysis package.
 The notes are brief and explain the main purpose of the module.
-Please note: in R, it is considered acceptable to include either multiple functions per file or have separate files for each function.
+Please note: in R, it is acceptable to include either multiple functions per file or have separate files for each function.
 You do not need to include module documentation if a file only contains one function.

 ````{tabs}